martinosorb/mistex/README.md

 is a folder called `latex_cache/your_input_filename`, placed in the output directory.
 If your file contains sensitive information, when you're done compiling, you may want to remove it.
 You can choose a custom cache directory with `--cachedir mydir`.

-## Usage witin TeX IDEs
+## Usage within TeX IDEs

 ### TeXShop on Mac OS X

-This was not thoroughly tested, but works for me.
-First, check that your TeXShop directory is `~/Library/TeXShop/`.
-You can then issue the following command to generate a new "engine" file:
+This was not thoroughly tested, but works for me:
+- First, check that your TeXShop directory is `~/Library/TeXShop/`.
+If not, change the path in the command below.
+- You can then issue the following command to generate a new "engine" file:
 ```bash
 echo "#\!/bin/bash\n$(which python) -m mistex --pdf \"\$1\"" > ~/Library/TeXShop/Engines/mistex.engine
 ```
 This should create a file in the Engines directory of TeXShop, containing the mistex command.
+If you use a virtual environment, make sure it is active while you do this (`which python` needs to give the correct result).
+If you use pyenv-virtualenv, use `pyenv which` instead of `which`.

-Now, open TeXShop again.
+- Now, open TeXShop again.
 You should see `mistex` among the list of LaTeX commands (in the drop-down menu together with LaTeX, BibTeX, etc.).
 Select it, and compile your file.

 Feedback on this is welcome.